Analyzing AmpliTech Group (AMPG) and Its Peers

-AmpliTech Group (NASDAQ:AMPG – Get Rating) is one of 39 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare AmpliTech Group to similar companies based on the strength of its institutional ownership, analyst recommendations, valuation, dividends, risk, profitability and earnings.
+AmpliTech Group (NASDAQ:AMPG – Get Rating) is one of 39 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare AmpliTech Group to similar businesses based on the strength of its analyst recommendations, institutional ownership, profitability, valuation, earnings, risk and dividends.

 Insider & Institutional Ownership

-6.5% of AmpliTech Group shares are owned by institutional investors.
-Comparatively, 38.6% of shares of all “Communications equipment, not elsewhere classified” companies are owned by institutional investors.
-33.1% of AmpliTech Group shares are owned by company insiders.
-Comparatively, 16.2% of shares of all “Communications equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+6.5% of AmpliTech Group shares are held by institutional investors.
+Comparatively, 38.6% of shares of all “Communications equipment, not elsewhere classified” companies are held by institutional investors.
+33.1% of AmpliTech Group shares are held by insiders.
+Comparatively, 16.2% of shares of all “Communications equipment, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a summary of recent ratings and recommmendations for AmpliTech Group and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for AmpliTech Group and its rivals, as reported by MarketBeat.

 |Sell Ratings